honeytrap/honeytrap-docs/docs/home/contribute/write-new-topic.md

 ## Including code from another file

-To include a code file in your topic, place the code file in the Honeytrap documentation repository, preferably in the same directory as your topic file.
+To include a code file in your topic, place the code file in the HoneyTrap documentation repository, preferably in the same directory as your topic file.
 In your topic file, use the `include` tag: